TelemetryDeck/docs/articles/duration-events.md

 ## What's Next?

 Start by identifying a few key user journeys or critical performance areas in your app that would benefit from timing data.
-Implement Duration Signals for these activities first, then use the histogram aggregation to visualize and analyze the results.
+Implement Duration Events for these activities first, then use the histogram aggregation to visualize and analyze the results.

-Remember that Duration Signals can be combined with your existing analytics strategy - they provide an additional dimension to your user data without replacing what you already have.
+Remember that Duration Events can be combined with your existing analytics strategy - they provide an additional dimension to your user data without replacing what you already have.

 {% callToAction "Explore more analytics possibilities" "Track user engagement and make data-driven decisions" %}